 Countless rooftop terraces are constantly open to the elements, enduring gusty winds, where we select plants sustainably for their distinct ability to thrive in these tricky, lofty conditions.
 Small-leaved species perform effortlessly in a windswept environment, while silvery foliage is readily effective in warm sunrays; their resilience evermore pivotal amid an increasing wind tunnel effect within densely built-up pockets.
 Furniture and lightweight objects are securely integrated into roof terrace design frameworks to minimise movement, and we create anti-topple devices for planters, ample shelter for seating zones and diverse heating sources.
 Regular maintenance is naturally essential, curbing pollution impact in urbanised areas, where wind and rain recurringly migrate impurities which tarnish surfaces and walls.

-Discovering the most efficient access route is a challenging, yet rewarding aspect of designing and building a roof terrace project in Central London.
-Before we commence a new terrace garden design, we survey what's feasible to import into a site, such as oversized deck boards, tall trees and large planters.
+Discovering the most efficient access route is a challenging yet rewarding aspect of designing and building a roof terrace project in London.
+Before we commence a new roof terrace garden design, we survey what's feasible to import into a site, such as oversized deck boards, tall trees and large planters.
 The building's lift is a logical starting point, while stairways are practical up to certain heights.
 An external, compact furniture lift forms our modus operandi in busy London turnings, although parking bays typically need reserving in advance.
-We hire Cherry pickers and mobile cranes as a last call, when the items we require are heavy, and the top floor too high to reach.
+We hire cherry pickers and mobile cranes as a last call, when the items we require are heavy, and the top floor too high to reach.
 Solving a logistic dilemma in a roof terrace project entails greater diversity, and on-site tweaks inextricably steer the scheme towards fresh, alternative design & build solutions.